 return(0)

-is a utility of the Python package to convert float to fixed-point.
-It is not available in the CMSIS-DSP C implementation.
+is a utility of the Python package to convert float to fixed-point, but it is not available in the CMSIS-DSP C implementation.
+CMSIS-DSP C provides functions like arm_float_to_q15

-which work on arrays and are meant to be used at runtime.
-If you need a precomputed constant, you can use a utility function like fix.toQ15
+which operate on arrays and are intended for use at runtime.
+To define a precomputed constant, use a utility function like fix.toQ15

-and use the resulting value in the code.
+during development and copy the resulting value into your C code.

 _,ax=plt.subplots(1,1)